ktonga/reactive-turtle/README.md

 ### Ready!

-Now, enjoy of quality time with your son.
+Now, enjoy of quality time with your children.